TYPE DESIGN INFORMATION PAGE last updated on Wed Dec 4 11:57:37 EST 2013

 He codesigned the Old Slavonic simulation face Taurunum with Nikola Kostic in 2011.
 Batke (2011) is a rounded sans family.
 Kostic Serif (2012) is a classical transitional family codesigned by Nikola and Zoran.

-Krista Radoeva is studying graphic design at Central Saint Martins College of Art & Design in London.
+Krista Radoeva (b.
+Bulgaria) studied graphic design at Central Saint Martins College of Art & Design in London and type design at the KABK in Den Haag, class of 2013.
 In 2012, she created a beautifully integrated Latin / Cyrillic display typeface Moesia, with a tip of the hat to Old Slavonic.
-[Google] [More] ⦿

 Lorenz Lopetz Gianfreda